- What are data brokers?

 - Cooperative arrangements through which companies provide information about their customers in exchange for information to enhance their existing customer lists or identify new customers.

 - Purchase or licensing of information from other data brokers, retailers, and financial institutions.
-This may include consumers’ online activities from advertising networks, data about purchases from retailers, catalog companies and magazines, and data from websites where consumers register or log in to obtain services, such as retail, news, and travel sites.
+This may include consumers’ online activities from advertising networks, data about purchases from retailers and data from sites where consumers register or log in to obtain services.

 Data brokers collect a wide range of personal information about consumers.
 Much of this information is demographic in nature, and may include consumer names, their addresses (and previous addresses), telephone numbers, e-mail addresses, age and gender, family status (marital status and number and ages of children), Social Security numbers, religion, data about real estate owned, political affiliation, estimated income level, educational level, and occupation.